|CNY Hiking HOME PAGE||Northville-Placid Trail||NCT in the Adirondacks||Hiking in Adirondack Park||West Canada Lakes Wilderness|

-Yellow marked side trail on right leads 0.5 mile to Cedar Lakes #1 Lean To.
+Yellow marked side trail on right leads 0.5 mile to Third Cedar Lake Lean To.

-Side trail on right leads to Cedar Lakes #2 Lean To.
-Cross the deep waters of the Beaver Pond outlet on a bridge.
+Side trail on right leads to Beaver Pond Lean To.
+Cross Cedar River on an old bridge.

 Junction of Sucker Brook Trail on right.
 Colvin Brook Lean to is one mile along this trail.
 Lewey Lake is 7.9 miles away.

-Old road on left leads to Little Moose Lake.
+Old road on left travels to Little Moose Lake.

 Trail comes close to Cedar River Flow.
 Nice campsite on right with sandy beach and great view of Cedar River Flow.